An Olive Branch

 Ethics in American Buddhist Groups

 Buddhist groups in the United Sates have been rocked in recent years by misconduct on the part of honored teachers – misconduct which resulted in chaos and long-lasting damage to individuals and organizations.
 Many Buddhist organizations appear to lack ethics statements and grievance procedures.

 Opportunity to Learn about the Issue

-An Olive Branch is is offering a series of free webinars to increase awareness and adoption ethics statements.
-Each webinar will be presented by a prominent teacher, practitioner, or expert on ethics and will be facilitated by An Olive Branch.
+Although the live webinar series for 2015 has concluded, An Olive Branch offers you the opportunity to experience the webinars for free on our website.
+The series aims to increase awareness of ethical issues in American Buddhism today and encourage the adoption of ethics statements for organizations.
+Each webinar is presented by a prominent teacher, practitioner, or expert on ethics and facilitated by An Olive Branch.